TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 When you find yourself questioning your ability reflect on the successes you have already had while learning to program, the projects you have completed and the concepts you at one time didn't understand but now do.
-This all the proof you need that you can do it.
+This is all the proof you need that you can do it.

 To learn more about the growth mindset use these resources: